lintquarto/lintquarto/CONTRIBUTING.md

 ### Docstrings

-We follow the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style for docstrings.
+We follow the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style for docstrings, and check these using [pydoclint](https://github.com/jsh9/pydoclint).

 <br>